 My goal in writing this VEGAS Movie Studio review is to let you know whether or not you are the kind of user who will benefit from using the program.
 I have not received any payment or requests from MAGIX (who acquired VEGAS in 2016) to create this review and have no reason to deliver anything but my complete and honest opinion about the product.

-VEGAS Movie Studio is an entry-level video editing program.
-It has the same UI as VEGAS Pro, a professional quality video editor, but trims down on some of its more advanced features to offer a reduced price.
-The program is for PCs only and is compatible with Windows 7 or above, including latest Windows 10 (64-bit).
+It is an entry-level video editing program.
+It has the same UI as VEGAS Pro, a professional-quality video editor, but trims down on some of its more advanced features to offer a reduced price.

 Is It Free?